damalis/full-stack-apache2-rails-for-everyone-with-docker-compose/README.md

 You should see the "Rails version: ... and Ruby version: ..." page in your browser.
 If not, please check if your installation satisfies Rails's requirements.

-Blocked host: must add the contents of ```./rails/config/environments/development.rb``` with the following:
+Blocked hosts: must add the contents of ```./rails/config/environments/development.rb``` with the following:

 ```config.hosts << "example.com"``` then ```docker container restart rails```